hpi-schul-cloud/gamification/README.md

   - myXP
 ```

+Note: The xp-pool names defined here are not currently validated by the
+configuration parser, i.e. not specifying the available xp-pools or specifying
+additional xp-pools does not raise an error currently.
+It is, however, planned
+to validate the configuration more thoroughly, which would then raise an error
+if you use an xp-pool not defined here.

 ### Levels

 Define when to increase a user's level based on their XP.
 The level is
 always purely based on the user's current XP.
 Each user, regardless of this
-configuration, always starts at level 0.
+configuration, always starts at level 1.
 That means that the first
 configuration value specifies when the user reaches level 2, not level 1.
 There are three ways to configure levels: